AyaSaeed10/ergonomic-posture-monitoring-system/README.md

-# ergonomic-posture-monitoring-system
+AI-Based Ergonomic Posture Monitoring System

-A computer vision–based system that monitors users' posture while working on a computer using a side-positioned camera and provides feedback to help maintain healthy ergonomic posture.
+This project aims to develop a system that analyzes users' posture while working at a computer using computer vision techniques.
+The system detects neck and back posture from a side-positioned camera and provides feedback to help maintain healthy ergonomics.

+Technologies:
+Python, MediaPipe, Computer Vision, Machine Learning